Dear reader of ADxS.org, please excuse the disruption.

 Conspicuous features for the social environment, which often coincide in ADHD and giftedness:

-• Highly gifted: emotionally but at an age-typical level, intellectually very well developed
+• Highly gifted: intellectually very highly developed, but emotionally at an age-typical level

 • ADHD: emotional development delayed compared to intellectual development